Search powered by AI

 Unfortunately, it's not just all that tempting food that stands in the way of your efforts to achieve or maintain a healthy weight.
 Technology has altered Americans' lifestyle.
 Most of us, most of the time can be found sitting—in front of a computer or TV, in a car, at a restaurant.
 About a quarter of adults—and an even greater percentage of women—report they are sedentary and engage in no physical activity during leisure time, and less than half exercise regularly.
 And as women age, their tendency to be sedentary steadily increases.

-Additionally, several types of cancer are associated with being overweight.
+Additionally, several types of cancer are associated with having overweight.
 In women, these include cancer of the uterus, gallbladder, cervix, ovary, breast and colon.
-Being overweight can also cause problems such as gout (a joint disease caused by excess uric acid), gallbladder disease or gallstones, sleep apnea (interrupted breathing during sleep), and osteoarthritis, or wearing away of the joints.
+Having overweight can also cause problems such as gout (a joint disease caused by excess uric acid), gallbladder disease or gallstones, sleep apnea (interrupted breathing during sleep), and osteoarthritis, or wearing away of the joints.
 Anyone with risk factors for health problems must be concerned about extra weight.

 It all seems so simple: eat less, exercise, lose weight.
 But few people succeed in losing more than a few pounds on diets and even fewer succeed in maintaining that weight loss.
 An estimated 90 percent of dieters regain the weight in five years.
 One reason is that many factors other than overeating can play a part in weight, including your genetic makeup, cultural influences and natural hormonal and neurologic regulators.

 Extreme dieting programs can sometimes be harmful and are rarely successful over the long term.
 Thus, weight loss should not be your only or even your primary goal if you are concerned about your health.
 Instead, the success of your weight-management efforts should be evaluated not just by the number of pounds you lose, but by improvements in your chronic disease risk factors, such as reduced blood pressure, cholesterol and blood sugar levels, as well as by new, healthy lifestyle habits.
-In fact, some experts believe that weight is not the sole cause of the diseases associated with being overweight, but that the accompanying unhealthy foods and sedentary lifestyles also contribute to these diseases.
+In fact, some experts believe that weight is not the sole cause of the diseases associated with having overweight, but that the accompanying unhealthy foods and sedentary lifestyles also contribute to these diseases.

 A Word About Teens